 Is CeraVe good for all skin types?

-Yes.
-The Hydrating Cleanser and Moisturizing Cream work for dry and normal skin; the Foaming Cleanser and AM SPF Lotion are better for oily and combination skin.
-CeraVe is the brand dermatologists recommend most for baseline skincare.
+CeraVe has different formulas for different skin types.
+The Hydrating Cleanser and Moisturizing Cream are better for dry and normal skin; the Foaming Cleanser and AM SPF Lotion are better for oily and combination skin.

 How long does it take to see results from a new skincare routine?